 The frontend is the part that interacts with users.
 It’s controlled by the business logic, and each time a user does something in your app, it addresses the backend (the server) and to see how it should respond.
 Layouts and page rendering are done by the frontend part of the app.
 APIs are another way to implement services.
 APIs are pieces of code with instructions that can be used by third-party applications.
 With their help, you can use certain functions of another company’s software in your own.
 If you have a social media application, for example, you can integrate a Facebook API to provide more convenient registration for your users.

 Your choice of a native or cross-platform approach mostly affects the frontend, as we’ll explain further.

 Native applications are built for a particular platform only.
 You can easily find such applications on app stores.

-These applications use an operating system’s native language; for example, Java is used for Android, Objective-C/C++ or Swift for iOS.
+These applications use an operating system’s native language; for example, Java/Kotlin is used for Android, Objective-C/C++ or Swift for iOS.
 This allows apps to have full access to a device’s services and functions and work flawlessly as a full-fledged part of the platform.